csc-training/sscc-cp2k/README.md

 # CSC Spring School on Computational Chemistry – Intermediate quantum chemistry hands-on

+🚧 Work in progress!
+These exercises are being ported to Jupyter Notebooks. 🚧

 This exercise explores the proton transfer step associated with the interconversion of the two enol forms of 2-formylcyclohexanone using DFT simulations.
 The calculations are done using the [CP2K](https://www.cp2k.org/) software package